+Key Index:

+CEO: Office of the CEO

+EDCBS: Executive Director

+EDIE: Executive Director

-Key Index: CEO: Office of the CEO EDCBS: Executive Director Community & Business Services EDIE: Executive Director Infrastructure & Environment EDSD: Executive Director Strategy & Development
+EDSD: Executive Director Executive Director Community & Business Services Executive Director Infrastructure & Environment Executive Director Strategy & Development

 Details Action Officer Comment

 4 April 2023 - Submitted by Cr Gontaszewski

-Alma/Leake Intersection Diagonal Diversion EDIE A report is to be presented to May 2023 Council Meeting on the outcomes to date of the Alma Road / Leake Street Diagonal Diversion trial, including the results of community consultation, collected traffic data and safety assessment.
+Alma/Leake Intersection Diagonal Diversion EDIE A report is to be presented to May 2023 Council Meeting on the outcomes to date of the Alma Roa / Leake Street Diagonal Diversion trial, including the results of community consultation, collected traffic data and safety assessment.

 13 December 2022 - Submitted by Cr Wallace

-Local Planning Scheme No. 2 Amendment Regarding Service Stations EDSD A report is being presented to the May Briefing Session on the outcomes of consultation for Scheme Amendment No.12 (Service Stations).
+Local Planning Scheme No. 2 Amendment Regarding Service Stations EDSD Scheme Amendment documents prepared and submitted to EPA for assessment.
+Mid 2023.

 13 December 2022 - Submitted by Cr Loden

 Leederville Oval Master Plan EDSD The Leederville Oval Working group has formed with an inception meeting on 21 December 2022.
 An update on the progress is to be presented to the May 2023 OCM.